0xe1f/grr/README.md

 _grr_ consists of two components - the web server application, which interacts with the user, and the shell application, which routinely updates feeds in the background.

+You can see a video of it here: http://www.youtube.com/watch?v=6gIGjweNu7Q

 Features
 --------